Dai-Wenxun/MotionLCM/README.md

 python fit.py --pkl assets/example.pkl
 ```

-The SMPL meshes will be stored in `assets/example_mesh.pkl` as a numpy array with the shape `(num_frames, 6890, 3)`.
+The SMPL meshes (numpy array) will be stored in `assets/example_mesh.pkl` with the shape `(num_frames, 6890, 3)`.

-You can also fit the entire folder of pickle files.
-The code will retrieve all files ending with `.pkl` and filter out those ending with `_mesh.pkl`.
+You can also fit all pickle files within a folder.
+The code will traverse all `.pkl` files in the directory and filter out files that have already been fitted.

 ```
-python fit.py --pkl assets/
+python fit.py --dir assets/
 ```

 #### 4.2 Render SMPL meshes